-Yesterday while returning from Singapore to Chennai on SQ flight I saw this Egyptian movie “Khaltet Fawzeya” (Fawzia’s Secret Recipe).
+Yesterday while returning from Singapore to Chennai on an SQ flight I saw this Egyptian movie “Khaltet Fawzeya” (Fawzia’s Secret Recipe).
 Hollywood and Kollywood movies are always there, but if you are lucky you get to watch wonderful hand-picked movies in Flight Entertainment and most often Singapore Airlines comes with good selections.
 The movie was described as “Fawzia is a poor woman, who has a magical, secret recipe for achieving happiness in life.
 She marries five men and lives with her large family in her small home”.
 The movie didn’t disappoint & was true to this description as well.

 The movie is directed by Egyptian Director Majdy Ahmed Ali, and Ilham Shaheen (the main cast who did the Fawzia character) has done a great performance in bringing out a down-to-earth practical lady with a strong will.
 Her will is tested by events and deaths (of her former husband, her good friend ‘dancer’, her first son) but after initial pain and sorrow, she overcomes them with resilience.
-The movie has many small fine touches by the director, like the scene where two men driving into their street seeing Fawzia’s large family eating together mistaking it for a Ramadan community dinner and joining them without being asked or asking; the last scene where all her former & present husband join together in building a beautiful bathroom (again!) for Fawzia with each one of them bringing something special to it; a wealthy rich lady leaving a flower bouquet in the grave of her loved one, then immediately the kids around picking it up and selling it; when Hood (fifth husband) complains that Fawzia’s mother didn’t come to their marriage, Fawzia countering that his sister too didn’t come.
+The movie has many small fine touches by the director, like the scene where two men drive into their street seeing Fawzia’s large family eating together mistaking it for a Ramadan community dinner and joining them without being asked or asking; the last scene where all her former & present husband join together (again!) in building a beautiful bathroom for Fawzia, with each one of them bringing something special to it; a wealthy rich lady leaving a flower bouquet in the grave of her loved one, then immediately the kids around picking it up and selling it; when Hood (fifth husband) complains that Fawzia’s mother didn’t come to their marriage, Fawzia countering that his sister too didn’t come.

 Overall a comedy movie but an undertone message about how to take on life as it comes and how to care for others around you.
 Don’t miss watching this fine cinema.
 You can see a trailer for the movie (in Arabic without subtitles) here.